georust/rinex/README.md

 ## Contributions

-Contributions are welcomed, do not hesitate to open new issues.
+Contributions are welcomed, do not hesitate to open new issues and submit PR.
 If you want to take part in active developments, checkout our [TODO list](TODO.md)